Conservatives revolt against GOP leaders on House floor

 “Over the last few days, I have had several positive conversations with leadership about getting a vote on my bill next week, and it is my intention to hold them to that commitment,” he added.

-While Clyde voted in favor of the rule on Tuesday, other conservatives leaned on his clash with leadership to justify their dramatic protest.
-During Tuesday’s vote, Gaetz said he was “very aggrieved at the punishment that was delivered to” Clyde.
+While Clyde voted in favor of the rule Tuesday, other conservatives leaned on his clash with leadership to justify their dramatic protest.
+During Tuesday’s vote, Gaetz said he was “very aggrieved at the punishment that was delivered to” Clyde for his vote on the debt ceiling bill.

 “We’re not gonna live in a system where our members are subject to this type of petty punishment, and we’re not gonna live in a system where our constituents are left abandoned by anyone here in the Congress,” he added.
 “And rendering that type of punishment is certainly — it’s debasing to the institution.”

-McCarthy has suggested the debt-ceiling debate would be a template for the must-pass bipartisan bills to come, including legislation to fund the government and prevent a government shutdown.
-Tuesday’s revolt on the House floor raises new questions about whether he can tap that strategy and keep his Speakership.
+McCarthy has suggested the debt ceiling debate would be a template for the must-pass bipartisan bills to come, including legislation to fund the government and prevent a government shutdown.
+Tuesday’s revolt on the House floor, however, raises new questions about whether he can tap that strategy and keep his Speakership.